azavea/geowave-geomesa-comparative-analysis/docs/report.md

 #### GeoLife

-This GPS trajectory dataset was collected in (Microsoft Research Asia) Geolife project by 182 users in a period of over five years (from April 2007 to August 2012).
+This GPS trajectory dataset was collected as part of the Microsoft Research Asia Geolife project by 182 users in a period of over five years (from April 2007 to August 2012).
 A GPS trajectory of this dataset is represented by a sequence of time-stamped points, each of which contains the information of latitude, longitude and altitude.
-This dataset contains 17,621 trajectories with a total distance of 1,292,951kilometers and a total duration of 50,176 hours.
+This dataset contains 17,621 trajectories with a total distance of 1,292,951 kilometers and a total duration of 50,176 hours.
 These trajectories were recorded by different GPS loggers and GPS- phones, and have a variety of sampling rates.
 91.5 percent of the trajectories are logged in a dense representation, e.g. every 1~5 seconds or every 5~10 meters per point.
 Although this dataset is wildly distributed in over 30 cities of China and even in some cities located in the USA and Europe, the majority of the data was created in Beijing, China.

 Text taken from the GeoLife user guide, found at https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/User20Guide-1.2.pdf